Why you should care

 But it’s easier said than done, as ever.
 Suspicion and hatred within Iraq run deep.
 And ISIS, being the first to establish “facts on the ground,” is controlling not only territory but also the information war.

 There is very little holding the country together.

 What’s much likelier is that we will see a partition of the country, ending Iraq as the world has known it since 1920.

 And as the borders shift once more, the Middle East is at risk of a full-scale regional war.

 It comes back to the country’s prime minister since 2006, Shia politician al-Maliki, who has systematically alienated the minority Sunnis in Iraq, pushing them out of positions of influence in government and the military.
-A former Shia dissident under Saddam Hussein, al-Maliki has used the police and military for narrow partisan purposes, ceased paying Sunni militias that maintained security in their provinces and sought to arrest prominent Sunni politicians, including Iraq’s vice president, the minister of finance and a prominent Sunni parliament member from Anbar province — all while brutally putting down demonstrations protesting these actions.
+A former Shia dissident under Saddam Hussein, al-Maliki has used the police and military for narrow partisan purposes.
+He has ceased paying Sunni militias that maintained security in their provinces; and sought to arrest prominent Sunni politicians, including Iraq’s vice president, the minister of finance, and a prominent Sunni parliament member from Anbar province — all while brutally putting down demonstrations protesting these actions.
 The subjugation of opposition has created a fertile breeding ground for extremism, making it all too easy for Sunnis to either join or harbor ISIS militants.

 All the while, Iraq’s third major ethnic group, the Kurds, who occupy a generally prosperous and stable region in the North, are watching this with growing questions about why they should remain part of a warring and dysfunctional state.

 There is very little holding the country together at this point.

 Second, of course, is the war in Syria that pits Sunni rebels of both extreme and moderate stripe against the Assad regime.
 The conflict has been a magnet for Islamic extremists from across the globe that would never otherwise have shown up in the region.
 These same extremists are swelling ISIS’s already populous ranks.